eryjus/bb-computer-v2/Readme.md

 The goal here is to quickly hook up wires and to be able to test the module functions more thoroughly before adding it into the final computer -- something I struggled to do with the original computer.

+You have a high likelihood of finding my test rig in many of my pictures.

 ## 10-Segment LED Graph